datamin-io/public-documentation/integrations/library-of-integrations/jenkins.md

 **Integration type**:  `Write`

-With Jenkins integration, you can Jenkins jobs from your Datamin pipelines in real time.
+With Jenkins integration, you can Jenkins jobs from your Ylem pipelines in real time.

 **Data for the connection:**